gitzain/rewind/README.md

 - This software is based on <a href="https://launchpad.net/timeshift">TimeShift</a> by <a href="http://www.teejeetech.in/">Tony George</a>.

 ## License
-See the LICENSE file in this project's directory.
+See the COPYING file in this project's directory.